morphologue/PrAutolabeller/README.md

 # PrAutolabeller
-Add labels to GitHub PRs based on the team of the author and/or the paths changed.
+Add labels to GitHub PRs based on the team of the author, the paths changed, and/or readiness for review.

 ## Configuration
 ### Labels for team members